 As always, like the Native Support for the Protocol, your cluster nodes should have a way to share information.

-This technique is one of the best options if you are using a server in the cloud, and in my opinion, the best if those servers (VPS) are hosted by different companies.
-Because you don't have control of the Autonomous System, nor the physical server, manipulating the DNS is where you need to focus.
-All you need to do is to create a VPN between the nodes (if you don't want to pass clear data through the Internet), get a valid domain name and host that zone with any of the existing implementations.
+This technique is one of the best options if you are using a server in the cloud, and in my opinion, it the best if those servers (VPS) are hosted by different companies.
+Because you don't have control of the Autonomous System, or the physical server, manipulating the DNS is where you need to focus.
+All you need to do is create a VPN between the nodes (if you don't want to pass clear data through the Internet), get a valid domain name and host that zone with any of the existing implementations.

 Implementations of a Smart DNS